TareqNewazShahriar/signalr-state-retainer/README.md

 }
 ```

-* onChange: After arrival of each new notification or after deletion of each item, this event will be fired.
+* **onChange**: After arrival of each new notification or after deletion of each item, this event will be fired.
 ```js
 onChange: function()
 {